Partnership and LLP formation - Legal requirements

 Fiduciary Duties

 Partners owe fiduciary duties to each other and to the firm.
-These duties require partners to act in good faith, to account for any benefits derived from partnership business without consent, and to avoid conflicts of interest.
-Breach of these duties can result in legal action and potential dissolution of the partnership.
+These include duties of good faith, to account for profits, and to avoid conflicts of interest.

 Limited Partnerships